-- c.
-Critical thinking is demonstrated by the graduate's ability to: - 1.
-Apply knowledge to practice in decision-making and problem solving. - 2.
-Provide nurse anesthesia care based on sound principles and research evidence. - 3.
+- 2. Provide nurse anesthesia care based on sound principles and research evidence. - 3.
 Perform a preanesthetic assessment and formulate an anesthesia care plan for patients to whom they are assigned to administer anesthesia. - 4.
 Identify and take appropriate action when confronted with anesthetic equipment-related malfunctions. - 5.
 Interpret and utilize data obtained from noninvasive and invasive monitoring modalities. - 6.
 Calculate, initiate, and manage fluid and blood component therapy. - 7.
 Recognize and appropriately respond to anesthetic complications that occur during the perianesthetic period. - 8.
 Pass the National Certification Examination (NCE) administered by the NBCRNA. - d.
 Communication skills are demonstrated by the graduate's ability to: - 1.
 Effectively communicate with individuals influencing patient care. - 2.
 Utilize appropriate verbal, nonverbal, and written communication in the delivery of perianesthetic care. - e.
 Professional responsibility is demonstrated by the graduate's ability to: - 1.
 Participate in activities that improve anesthesia care. - 2.
 Function within appropriate legal requirements as a registered professional nurse, accepting responsibility and accountability for his or her practice. - 3.
 Interact on a professional level with integrity. - 4.
 Teach others. - 5.
 Participate in continuing education activities to acquire new knowledge and improve his or her practice. - 6.
 Demonstrate knowledge of wellness and substance use disorder in the anesthesia profession through completion of content in wellness and substance use disorder (see Glossary: "Wellness and substance use disorder" for recommended content).

 - Failure to fully comply with one or more of these criteria is considered to be of critical concern in decisions regarding nurse anesthesia program accreditation. - The COA will not consider any new master's degree programs for accreditation beyond 2015.
 All accredited programs must offer a doctoral degree for entry into practice by January 1, 2022.
-On January 1, 2022 and thereafter, all students matriculating into an accredited program must be enrolled in a doctoral program. - All programs must meet this criterion by 2015. - (+) For students matriculating into nurse anesthesia programs on or after January 1, 2015. - (--) For students matriculating into nurse anesthesia programs prior to January 1, 2015.
+On January 1, 2022 and thereafter, all students matriculating into an accredited program must be enrolled in a doctoral program. - For students matriculating into nurse anesthesia programs on or after January 1, 2015 and before January 1, 2022.